BrunoFay/BrunoFay/README.md

 ###  More About Me:

-- 🔭 &nbsp; I'm currently finishing the web development course at [Trybe](https://www.betrybe.com/)
+- 🔭 &nbsp; I currently finished the fullstack web development course at [Trybe](https://www.betrybe.com/) and am specializing in React and typescript in the course of [Rocketseat](https://www.rocketseat.com.br/)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/brunofay/)
 - 📚 &nbsp; When I am free, I read animes,dystopias and  watch Casimiro's lives.